mishostef/travelAgencyGit/README.md

 # travelAgencyGit
-angular project - front end and express and mongodb for backend
+angular project - front end and express and mongodb for the back end